• Skip to primary navigation

 8. Insurance

-The end result is 30% more health insurance products sold.
+The result is 30% more health insurance products sold.

 Alibaba started a B2B sourcing platform that matches sellers with hospitals and local governments.
-They also declared they will deliver any goods from the platform to hospitals in need, no matter where.
+They also declared they would deliver any goods from the platform to hospitals in need, no matter where.

 Strategic direction for the coming years

-From all these examples, we can predict that the digital side of the retail business will grow at a faster pace than previous projections.
-Although it is a hard time for the world, it is proof that Ecommerce is robust and can answer the big questions.
+From all these examples, we can predict that the digital side of the retail business will grow faster than previous projections.
+Although it is a hard time for the world, it is proof that eCommerce is robust and can answer the big questions.

 This is the positive thing for the long-term goals of the digital transformation of our society.
 E-Commerce Managers Must Know in the Midst of Coronavirus.